Saving Smith Houses

 Empty lot (fuel tank sunk below)

-Empty space available; 182 South St. Ground floor, right side
+Empty space available; 182 South St. Ground floor, right

 Commercial tenants